Did you know the reason you experience spasticity after TBI has nothing to do with your muscles?

 In fact, both of the treatment options we’ve looked at so far only focus on treating the symptoms of spasticity, not the cause.

-To improve spasticity, your brain needs to be able to send messages to your muscles again.
+To improve spasticity, your brain needs to send messages to your muscles again.

 But is there a way you can help your brain do this?